-Rotman's current research focuses on two book projects, both of which explore the intersection of religion and the market, and the role of mercantilism in creating and resisting moral worlds: (1) Bazaar Religion: Marketing and Moral Economics in Modern India (Harvard University Press, under contract), a longitudinal study of the main bazaars in Varanasi, which examines the moral economy behind the objective economy of visible transactions and the ways that it creates, mediates and sacralizes various moods and modes of behavior; and (2) Saving the World through Commerce?
-Buddhists, Merchants, and Mercantilism in Early India, which chronicles the close relationship that Buddhism had with merchants and mercantilism in the early centuries of the Common Era, and how the market left its imprint on the foundations of Buddhism, particularly on Buddhist conceptions of morality.
+My current research focuses on two book projects, both of which explore the intersection of morals and markets and alternate ways of envisioning justice.
+These are Bazaar Religion: Marketing and Moral Economics in Modern India, a longitudinal study of the main bazaars in Banaras, which examines the moral economy behind the objective economy of visible transactions; and Saving the World through Commerce?
+Buddhists, Merchants, and Mercantilism in Early India, which chronicles the close relationship that Buddhism had with merchants in the early centuries of the Common Era, and how the market left its imprint on the foundations of Buddhism.

 Selected Course Syllabi